jessemonroy650/top-phonegap-mistakes/new-whitelist-system.md

 ## Cordova/Phonegap the white-list system ##

+A final version is in progress.
+You can [read it here](new-whitelist-system.md)

 Can you spell disaster?

 - **FOREWARNED.** *This document is NOT all inclusive, nor does  it cover every exception.
 This blog entry is a road map to understanding.
 It is intended for professionals.
 If you are new to programming and mobile in particular, you will find this confusing and frustrating.* **FOREWARNED.**